 Take a small piece of text from a newspaper, magazine or textbook.

-Read it aloud and record your voice on mobile phone or any other voice-recording device.
+Read it aloud and record your voice on a mobile phone or any other voice-recording device.
 Listen to it as if it’s someone else ‘s voice.

 Be brutally honest and answer these questions.